Getty Images/iStockphoto

 A guide to network lifecycle management

-Network pros should follow a network lifecycle to monitor, manage and implement changes in their networks, regardless of whether it's a plan, build and manage framework or PPDIOO.
+Network pros should use a network lifecycle management process to monitor, manage and implement changes in their network, regardless of if they use PPIDOO or another framework.

-In its simplest form, network lifecycle management consists of three phases: plan, build and manage.
-It is also known as design, implement and operate (DIO).
-The cycle is repeated as the plan phase identifies new requirements.
-The lifecycle process can also be applied to subtasks.
+These phases are also known as design, implement and operate.
+The cycle always repeats as the plan phase identifies new requirements.
+Network teams can also apply the lifecycle process to subtasks.

 ITIL framework